Theory-to-Practice Gap for Neural Networks and Neural Operators: Introduction

 In the context we are able to generalize the theory-to-practice gap to the infinite-dimensional setting: Assuming access to an optimal algorithm for the reconstruction of the underlying mapping from $N$ samples, we show that the best achievable convergence rate $N^{-\beta_\ast}$ on the relevant approximation spaces is upper bounded by $1/p$, if the reconstruction error is measured in a Bochner $L^p$-norm.
 These results are provided in Theorems \ref{thm:main-don} and \ref{thm:unif-don} (Deep Operator Networks) and Theorems \ref{thm:main-no} and \ref{thm:unif-no} (kernel-integral based neural operators) and they uncover fundamental limits on the convergence guarantees that are possible in the context of operator learning: one cannot improve on the standard Monte-Carlo rate, irrespective of how high the parametric convergence rate may be.

-In summary, this work makes the following contributions: \begin{itemize} \item We give a unified treatment of the theory-to-practice gap in a general $L^p$-setting, valid for arbitrary $p\in [1,\infty]$, sharpening available bounds in the literature. \item We extend the theory-to-practice gap to the infinite-dimensional setting of operator learning.
+In summary, this work makes the following contributions: \begin{itemize} \item We give a unified treatment of the theory-to-practice gap in a general $L^p$-setting, valid for arbitrary $p\in [1,\infty]$, sharpening available bounds in the literature. \mt{Specifically, the bounds we achieve in the finite-dimensional setting is sharper than that of \cite{grohs2023proof}.} \item \mt{Going beyond the setting of \cite{grohs2023proof},} we extend the theory-to-practice gap to the infinite-dimensional setting of operator learning.
 Our results apply to Deep Operator Networks and integral kernel-based neural operators, including the Fourier neural operator. \item For these architectures, we show that the optimal convergence rate in a Bochner $L^p$-norm is bounded by $\beta_\ast \le 1/p$, for any $p\in [1,\infty)$. \item We furthermore show that $\beta_\ast = 0$ for \emph{uniform} approximation over a compact set of input functions, i.e. no algebraic convergence rates are possible. \end{itemize}

+\mt{Ultimately, the results of this work suggest that the practical limitation of learning operators arises from an information-theoretic barrier rather than a model expressivity barrier.
+In other words, one is limited by the ability to extract information from finite data samples.}